Advice about wood care

 Nothing lasts forever, but wood is tough stuff.
-With proper wood care, things made of wood will stay looking good indefinitely, and can improve with age.
-Kitchen ware has been made of wood for centuries, and people value antique bowls for their aged appearance.
+Proper wood care will keep it looking good indefinitely, and it can improve with age.
+Wooden kitchenware has been used for centuries, and people value antique bowls for their aged appearance.

-If you want to keep the piece in as-new condition, protect it from knocks and scratches.
-Don’t expose it to liquids, because water affects the finish.
+To keep a wooden bowl in as-new condition, protect it from knocks and scratches.
+Don’t expose it to liquids.
 If you keep the bowl dry, it will need nothing more than perhaps an occasional rub with wax polish.
-Some wood species change colour slowly with time.
+Some wood species change colour slowly with time and exposure to light.
 Some fade, and others become darker and richer.
-Strong light will accelerate this, but no wood care will prevent it completely.
+Finishes with U-V protection may slow the change.

 Refreshing the finish

-If, in spite of your best efforts at wood care, the surface of the bowl becomes dull, you can apply further coats of oil to refresh or brighten the surface.
-If necessary, first wash the bowl with mild detergent to remove dirt and wax, and dry thoroughly.
+If, in spite of your best efforts at wood care, the surface of the bowl becomes dull, you can apply further coats of oil to refresh or brighten it.
+If necessary, first wash the bowl with detergent to remove any dirt and wax, and dry thoroughly.
+Let it air for a few days.
 Then just follow the instructions on the can.
-I use a non-toxic, food-safe, plant-based drying oil such as Rustin’s Danish oil to protect the wood and show off the colour and grain.
+I use a food-safe, plant-based drying oil such as hard wax oil or Rustin’s Danish oil to protect the wood and show off the colour and grain.
 The oil penetrates the wood and hardens as it dries.
 It gives a durable finish that starts beneath the surface.
-It stands up to use very well, though contact with water may cause it to lose its shine.
+It stands up to use very well, though contact with water can cause it to lose its shine.
 This is the finish I recommend for bowls that don’t have frequent contact with water.
-For ones that do, try mineral oil as suggested below.
+For those that do, try mineral oil as suggested below.

-If food stains a salad bowl, the stains will slowly fade, or at least blend in with later ones.
+If food stains a salad bowl, the stains will slowly fade with further use, or at least blend in with later ones.

 You can remove scratches, superficial stains and small dents.
 Rub along the line of the grain with very fine abrasive paper, lubricated with finishing oil.
 Wipe off surplus oil before it dries.
 Some bowls are fragile, such as those with bark retained at the rim, and parts may break if subjected to rough handling.
 They can usually be repaired quite effectively with a little superglue.